 If RHS examinations are not passed, then you will not be awarded an RHS Qualification and will not receive a formal certificate.
 In addition, you will not be able to state achievement to employers if you are looking to enter the industry as a career.
-Course providers are not permitted to issue a certificate of attendance or statement of participation for RHS courses.
+Course providers are not permitted to issue a certificate of attendance for RHS courses.

-The exam fees are included in the course fee and payable on acceptance of place on the course.
+The exam fees are included in the course fee and payable on acceptance of place.
 If you later decide not to sit exams, we will not be able to refund the exam fees.